cudoventures/cudos-docs/docs/learn/concepts/learn-tokens.md

 ## Non-Fungible Tokens

-Cudos uses the Cosmos `x/NFT` module to enable the minting of non-fungible-tokens or NFTs.
+CUDOS uses its proprietary `x/nft` module to enable the minting of non-fungible-tokens or NFTs.

 This allows for the storing and ownership tracking of NFTs and includes modules to transfer, mint and burn NFTs.

-**NFT Class** - This is the smart contract address where NFTs can be created and managed in collections.

-**NFT** - This is the general NFT model.
-It is composed of the following attributes:

-`class_id` - The class or collection to which it belongs. id - The unique identifier for the NFT as specified by its creator.

-`uri` - This is the URI for NFT metadata held as a JSON file.

-`uri_hash` - OPTIONAL - hash of the document pointed by uri

-`data` - OPTIONAL - app specific data of the NFT.

 ## Interchain